mohammad-ebrahimi-dev/MendiaMicroservices/README.md

 ## MendiaMicroservices
-- Create 2 microservices and a gateway
+- I created 2 microservices and a gateway
-- gateway is using REST
+- Gateway is using REST